OCHA-DAP/ocha-anticipy/docs/source/datasources/iri.rst

 authentication, and must be set in the ``IRI_AUTH`` environment variable.
 To obtain this key config you need to create an account `here <https://iridl.ldeo.columbia.edu/auth/login>`_.
-Note that this key might be changed over time, and need to be updated regularly.
+Note that this key might be invalid after some time, after which you have to generate a new key `here <https://iridl.ldeo.columbia.edu/auth/genkey>`_.

-To use the class, you first need to create a country configuration for the country you would like to get data for.
+To use the IRI class, you first need to create a country configuration for the country you would like to get data for.
 For this example we will use Burkina Faso, which has the ISO3 "bfa":